KlabCMU/KinPoly/README.md

 python scripts/eval_uhc.py --cfg uhc --iter 10000
 ```

-*Note that additional directory fixup may be needed for running these commands.
-Directorys that needs updating are named "/insert_directory_here/"*

 ## Citation
 If you find our work useful in your research, please cite our paper [kin_poly](https://zhengyiluo.github.io/projects/kin_poly/):